 Why you should apply

-The cost of the subjects you study while at school will be covered.
+The cost of the units you study while at school will be covered.
 Generally, universities cover payment for the first unit you complete.
 If the cost isn’t already funded, we’ll cover the total cost of the tertiary unit.

 You will also receive up to $200 to help cover study costs related to your program.
-This may include text books, stationery, photocopying, and campus visits.
+This may include text books, stationery, photocopying and campus visits.

 Who the bursary is for

 - be a secondary student completing Year 10, 11 or 12 at a Queensland state school in 2020, and

 - be accepted into, and studying, eligible education units through one of the following approved programs

 How to apply

 - Talk to your parents/carer first and then apply to one of the approved university programs.